Ben 10: Alien Force: Ben 10: Alien Swarm

 Ben 10: Alien Swarm is a live-action film based on the series, announced by Cartoon Network at their 2008 upfront.
 It is a sequel to Ben 10: Race Against Time.
 The first teaser trailer was shown on October 3, 2008, during the premiere of Star Wars: The Clone Wars, a full trailer was shown after the season 2 finale on March 27, 2009, and another full trailer, this time showing a preview of Humongousaur, was shown during the season 3 premiere on September 11, 2009.
 The film aired on November 25, 2009.

 Again directed by Alex Winter, the film's cast included Ryan Kelley as Ben, Nathan Keyes as Kevin, and Galadriel Stineman as Gwen.
 Lee Majors was offered to reprise his role as Grandpa Max, but he turned it down; the role was recast with Barry Corbin.
 The film also featured Alyssa Diaz as a new character named Elena, who was a childhood friend of Ben.
 The aliens seen were Big Chill, Humongousaur, and a new alien named Nanomech.
 In the movie, Kevin's car was a green Dodge Challenger.

 Sequels

-After Ben 10: Alien Force, there were 2 more sequels that came out which is Ben 10 Ultimate Alien and Ben 10 Omniverse.
+After Ben 10: Alien Force, there were 2 more sequels that came out, which are Ben 10: Ultimate Alien and Ben 10: Omniverse.